-Reduce number of early quitters: By setting a precedent and showing your commitment (in your business relationship with them) from the very beginning, their desire for wanting to show up and stay just as committed long-term will pay off.
+Reduce the number of early quitters: By setting a precedent and showing your commitment (in your business relationship with them) from the very beginning, their desire for wanting to show up and stay just as committed long-term will pay off.

-Better time to productivity: by acquainting them sooner rather than later, they can their ‘hands dirty’ with real projects and tasks sooner instead of being focused on filling out paperwork and trying to learn their way around the company.
+Shorter time to productivity: by acquainting them sooner rather than later, they can their ‘hands dirty’ with real projects and tasks sooner instead of being focused on filling out paperwork and trying to learn their way around the company.

 Stay competitive: by disrupting your own traditional onboarding practices, introducing pre-onboarding sets a whole different tone and adds competitive advantage confirming that your company is real excited about a new employee and shows it.
 Not many companies commit to it just yet, so be an early adopter and make a real change, before another company steals your talented employees.

 How do I get started?

 The Netflix’s and Google’s of this world (who are able to send new laptops and host fancy pre-starter breakfast workshops) do indeed set inspiring ways.
 Material sent to new joiners is designed to be as engaging and it is comprehensive – something which has seen Google improve employee onboarding results by 25%.
 But your company doesn’t have to splash the cash to make it happen.